Uniform Mordell-Lang Plus Bogomolov

-Let $\theta:=\frac{1}{2}\arccos(1-1/c)$.
-Denote by $B(x,R)$, a closed ball of radius $R$ centered at $x$.
-We aim to find a covering of the \emph{unit sphere} $S$ by pieces, such that the angle between any two points in a piece is at most $2\theta$.
-Then we can just cover $V$ by the (one-sided) cones spanned by these pieces.
-The strategy is to cover the sphere first by small balls centered at points on the sphere, of radius $\sin\theta$.
-The piece cut out by the intersection of the sphere and a small ball has the required property.
-Indeed, the distance between any $v_1,v_2$ in the piece is at most $2\sin\theta$, which by an easy geometric argument in the isosceles triangle, implies the angle between the vectors $v_1,v_2$ is at most $2\theta$.
+Let $\theta:=\frac{1}{2}\arccos(1-\frac{1}{c})$.
+Denote by $B(x,R)$, the closed ball in $V$ of radius $R$ centered at $x$.
+We aim to find a covering of the \emph{unit sphere} $S$ by small pieces, such that the angle between any two points in a piece is at most $2\theta$.
+Then we can just cover $V$ by the one-sided cones spanned by these pieces, such that for any two vectors $v_1,v_2$ in a cone,

-Now we construct our cover inductively as follows.
-Assuming that we have chosen centers $x_1,..,x_n$, and that
+The strategy is to cover $S$ first by small balls with centers on $S$, of radius $\sin\theta$.
+Each piece cut out by the intersection of $S$ and a small ball has the required property.
+Indeed, the distance between any $v_1,v_2$ in a piece is at most $2\sin\theta$, which by an easy geometric argument in the isosceles triangle of side lengths $1,1,2\sin\theta$, implies that the angle between the vectors $v_1,v_2$ is at most $2\theta$.